lyndon025/playtested/src/content/article/2022-12-03-the-best-avengers-game-without-being-one--marvels-midnight-suns---first-impressions.md

 ---
-title: "The best Avengers game without being one | Marvel's Midnight Suns - First Impressions"
+author: lyndonguitar
+category: Review
-description: "Sure, it is titled Marvel’s Midnight Suns, but don’t let the relatively inconspicuous title fool you.
+description: Sure, it is titled Marvel’s Midnight Suns, but don’t let the relatively inconspicuous title fool you.
 It is a full blown high-profile Marvel game packing a roster that features popular Marvel characters including Iron Man, Captain America, Doctor Strange, Wolverine, Spider-Man and The Hulk.
 As well as including less-known characters like Nico Minoru and Magik.
-All of these characters are fighting in a high-stakes interpersonal story involving the demon  Lilith, the military organization Hydra, as well as throwing other heroes and villains into the mix."
+All of these characters are fighting in a high-stakes interpersonal story involving the demon  Lilith, the military organization Hydra, as well as throwing other heroes and villains into the mix.
+featured: false
 pubDate: 2022-12-03
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "marvel's-midnight-suns"]
+tags:
-featured: false
+- taptap
+- marvel's-midnight-suns
-thumb: "/images/reviews/2022-12-03-the-best-avengers-game-without-being-one--marvels-midnight-suns---first-impressions-0.avif"
+thumb: /images/reviews/2022-12-03-the-best-avengers-game-without-being-one--marvels-midnight-suns---first-impressions-0.avif
+title: The best Avengers game without being one | Marvel's Midnight Suns - First Impressions
 ---

 <div class="gallery">